Shivani0331/PRODIGY_WD_05/README.md

 cd weather-app

-open index.html in your browser
+open index.html file in the browser, which is the entry point of the app.

 ⚙️ **Usage**